verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

  Verrazzano distributions are available in two variations:
  * The `Verrazzano Lite Distribution` contains Kubernetes manifests to deploy Verrazzano, client binaries, and various other utilities.
 This distribution is provided for Linux and MacOS operating systems on AMD and ARM architectures.
- * The `Verrazzano Full Distribution` contains Kubernetes manifests to deploy Verrazzano, client binaries, various utilities, and all the container images required for Verrazzano.
-This distribution is also provided for Linux and MacOS operating systems on AMD and ARM architectures.
+ * The `Verrazzano Full Distribution` contains Kubernetes manifests to deploy Verrazzano, client binaries and various utilities for Linux and MacOS operating systems on AMD and ARM architectures.
+This full distribution also includes the Linux AMD container images required for Verrazzano.

  Both the distributions include:
  * [Verrazzano CLI]({{< relref "docs/setup/cli/_index.md" >}})